weifund/weifund/README.md

 - Link to campaigns via http://www.crowdfundrr.github.io/?id=CAMPAIGN_ID
 - Embed a link, upload an image on your website to be used on Discover interface
 - Get payed out when campaign is finished
- Note, Crowdfundrr is presently undeployed on POC 8 Testnet but is tested on Mist/AlethZero.

 ### Components
 - jQuery v2.1.1